superdurszlak/superdurszlak.github.io/_posts/2024-09-28-the-four-horsemen-of-network-communication.md

 }
 ```

 In Snake Systems, there is a rather prevalent architecture where network requests need to make their way through multiple layers of microservices before reaching the actual data sources.
 Each server responds to the caller after receiving a response from the upstream server or database.
-With 5 requests followed by 5 responses, any latencies present in the system compound quite significantly - for example, if all of them had a constant, 100ms, the total latency would already be a staggering _1000ms_.
+With 5 requests followed by 5 responses, any latencies present in the system compound quite significantly.
+For example, if all of them had a constant latency of 100ms, the total latency would already be a staggering _1000ms_.

 ```plantuml!
 !theme mono